A child sits behind a table while feeding something to a rodent through a tube, surrounded by various materials and a book.

 Two boys race to get an undercover alien back to her mothership while dodging an oddball group of UFO-chasers, TV newspeople, and Florida retirees

-A child uses a marker to draw a picture of a school and other children.
+Book cover for The Real Riley Mayes, showing a child using a marker to draw a picture of a school and other children.

 The Real Riley Mayes